allenlooplee/open-piggy-legacy/README.md

 # Open Piggy Legacy

-This smart contract sends its balance to a specified receiver when the owner stops interacting with it (i.e. "heartbeat" stops) after a specified period of time.
+This smart contract allows a specified user to withdraw its balance when the owner stops interacting with it (i.e. "heartbeat" stops) after a specified period of time.

 ## Contract Design